algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 We can basically say that the Hamiltonian is a measure of the energy of our quantum system.
 More specifically, we can say that the Hamiltonian is a set of energy _operators_ that act on our wavefunction.

-In the case of the example provided here, we might use the following definitions:
+In the case of a 1D particle in a harmonic trap, we might use the following definitions:

 $$
 \begin{align}
-\hat H &= T + V \\
+\hat H &= \hat T + \hat V \\
 \hat T &= \frac{p^2}{2m} \\
 \hat V &= \frac{1}{2}\omega x^2
 \end{align}